NextCenturyCorporation/nucleus/README.md

 1. Define your **Visualization element** and give it an `id` attribute.
 2. Define a **[Search Component](#search-component)** and give it an `id` attribute.
 3. This Search Component will be querying one or more fields in a specific datastore/database/table.
 Give the Search element a `search-field-keys` attribute containing the [field-key](#field-key) of the specific query field, or replace the field in the field key with a `*` (wildcard symbol) if querying multiple fields in the table.
-4. Give the Search Component a `server` attribute containing the hostname of your deployed [NCCL Data Server](#the-data-server) WITH the `http` prefix if needed.
-5. Unless your Visualization element does not have an applicable "draw data" function (see [Using My Visualization Elements](#using-my-visualization-elements) below), give the Search Component a `vis-element-id` attribute containing the `id` of your Visualization element and a `vis-draw-function` attribute containing the name of the Visualization's"draw data" function.
+4. Unless your Visualization element does not have an applicable "draw data" function (see [Using My Visualization Elements](#using-my-visualization-elements) below), give the Search Component a `vis-element-id` attribute containing the `id` of your Visualization element and a `vis-draw-function` attribute containing the name of the Visualization's"draw data" function.

 ```html
 <visualization-element id="vis1"></visualization-element>